IVSoftware/IVSoftware.GlyphProvider/README.md

 }
 ```

-To put a finer point on it, the glyph is indexed by the *enum* member, and the enum *type* carries the font family information as well.
+To put a finer point on it, the glyph is indexed by the enum *member*, and the enum *type* carries the font family information as well.
 Together, they describe the glyph fully: family + name.

 Next, a few examples to show the various ways this can be useful.
 ___